IndigoGirlH/IndigoNarrative/README.md

        url="https://www.biodiversitylibrary.org/pageImage/272700">

 ### Ancient & Indigenous Uses of Indigo
 The earliest documented use of indigo can be found in 4000 B.C.E., located in what is now Peru.[^7] Throughout the Americas in ancient and premodern times, the species _Indigofera suffruticosa_ was used to make dyes for textiles, body paint, sculptures, pottery, and murals.
 A millennium later, around 3000 B.C.E., indigo in the form of the species _Indigofera tinctoria_ was cultivated in the <span eid="Q42534">Indus Valley</span>.
-This is the location from which indigo entered the European market, and it became known throughout the Roman Empire as _indicium_.[^8] As a consequence of both trade and indigenous cultivation, indigo was also used as a dye in the ancient regions and civilizations of West Africa, East Asia, and Mesopotamia.
+This is the location from which indigo entered the European market, and it became known throughout the Roman Empire as _indicium_.[^8] As a consequence of both trade and indigenous cultivation, indigo was also used as a dye in the ancient regions and civilizations of West Africa, East Asia, and <span eid="Q11767">Mesopotamia</span>.
 <param ve-image
        label="Map of the Indus Valley, c.
 2600–1900 BCE" license="Public domain"